burnsba/constructible/README.md

 1. An infinite line can be drawn between two points.
 2. A circle can be drawn with origin at one point, and radius the Euclidean distance to some second point.
-3. Any such line-line, line-circle, or circle-circle intersection will yield a new point.
+3. Any line-line, line-circle, or circle-circle intersection will yield a new point (a circle can have either one or two intersections).

 This is ruler and compass construction as first studied by Greek mathematicians.
 See https://en.wikipedia.org/wiki/Constructible_number